cj-mills/christianjmills/_posts/2021-7-28-Barracuda-PoseNet-Tutorial-V2-4.md

 #### GPU Preprocessing and CPU Inference

-Unlike the Resnet50 model, the MobileNet model get playable framerates even on the CPU.
+Unlike the Resnet50 model, the MobileNet model gets playable framerates on the CPU.

 ![mobilenet-burst-usegpu](..\images\barracuda-posenet-tutorial-v2\part-4\mobilenet-burst-usegpu.png)